 We want the best experience for our patients when health emergencies occur.
-Led by Orange Regional Medical Group’s Dr. Mohammad Siddiqui, our Intensive Care Unit (ICU) is dedicated to treating our patients with the utmost compassion, providing specially-trained professionals to administer critical care.
+Led by Orange Regional Medical Group’s Mohammad Siddiqui, MD, MBA, FRCS, FACS, our Intensive Care Unit (ICU) is dedicated to treating our patients with the utmost compassion, providing specially-trained professionals to administer critical care.

 Orange Regional encourages family members to meet with the ICU Team to better understand the care that is being provided to a loved one.
 We understand that you may have many questions, and we will do our best to address your questions and concerns, discuss treatment options and provide you the opportunity to meet our staff.

 Frequently Asked Questions